 The new “Tax Cuts and Jobs Act” will affect couples who are divorcing.
 Child support and spousal support are the main areas affected.
 Here is a very basic explanation of the main changes and the general net effect of each.
 You may want to consult with a divorce, financial or tax professional to understand the new law’s impact on your specific situation.
+The provisions below are set to expire in 2025.

 New Tax Law